Ekram49/Ekram49.github.io/_posts/2025-08-03-Great-Circle-to-Rhumb-Line-Converter.md

 To generate these recommendations, the first essential input was the vessel’s planned route.
 The route file enabled the platform to calculate the distance to be traveled and evaluate the weather conditions (such as <b>wind</b>, <b>wave</b>, and <b>current</b>) the vessel would encounter.
 Combined with the vessel’s historical performance data—specifically its speed and fuel consumption—the system could then compute the optimal <b>shaft speed</b> required to achieve the desired outcome.

-It became clear that an accurate and realistic route—one the vessel actually intended to follow—was critical for reliable <b>voyage optimization</b>.
+It should be clear that an accurate and realistic route—one the vessel actually intended to follow—was critical for reliable <b>voyage optimization</b>.
 Without it, the platform couldn’t assess upcoming weather conditions accurately or recommend the appropriate speed strategy.
 The optimization would be based on flawed assumptions, leading to suboptimal outcomes.

 Uploading a route to our platform was relatively simple on the surface: